cyanzhong/jsbox-docs/docs/en/file/design.md

 To use this folder, just use file path starts with `inbox://`.

 Please note all contents in this folder could be modified by all scripts.

+# Absolute Paths

+When absolute paths need to be handled, you can indicate that the current path is an absolute path by starting it with `absolute://`.

+For example `$file.copy(...) `, when the target path is an absolute path, the above protocol is needed to provide information for this method.